-- Nichols was the legal adviser to OPNET in a civil forfeiture case where the judge found that law enforcement officers, including the prosecutor, committed intentional misconduct involving reckless disregard of the truth, costing the taxpayers at least $300,000 in attorney’s fees and fines.
+- Nichols was the legal adviser to OPNET in a civil forfeiture case where the trial judge found reckless disregard of the truth and governmental mismanagement costing the taxpayers at least $300,000 in attorney’s fees and fines.

-- And Nichols is currently the defendant in a sexual harassment case in which he has admitted that he spent many (taxpayer funded) hours a day for months at a time attempting to get his married office manager to go to bed with him at a cost to the taxpayers of how much more?
+- And Nichols is currently the defendant in a sexual harassment case (the trial for which he managed to get postponed until after the election) in which he has admitted that he spent many (taxpayer funded) hours a day for months at a time pursuing his married office manager while in the courthouse and on the job, at a cost to the taxpayers of how much more?